ToroInoue12/KXPReloaded/README.md

 Features

     Browser-Based Gameplay: Run NES games directly in your web browser.

-    Real-time Chat: Connect and chat with other users while you play.

     Save/Load States: Continue your games right where you left off.

     Achievement System: Unlock in-game achievements for a fun, extra challenge.